NCDgov/ncd-site/_posts/2025-02-25-ncd-seeks-public-comment-during-march-6-council-meeting.md

 If any time remains following the conclusion of the comments of those registered, NCD may call upon those who desire to make comments on the topic but did not register.

 The Council meeting is free and open to the public.
-Full information on the event can also be found on our [upcoming meeting page](https://www.ncd.gov/meeting/2025-03-06-march-6-7-2025-council-meeting/).
+Full information on the event can be found on our [upcoming meeting page](https://www.ncd.gov/meeting/2025-05-29-may-29-30-2025-council-meeting/).
+Registration for the meeting is not required, but appreciated on our Eventbrite page.

 CART and ASL will be provided.